-• MPLAB[®] X IDE - MPLAB X IDE is a software program that runs on a PC (Windows[®], Mac OS[®], Linux[®]) to develop applications for Microchip microcontrollers and digital signal controllers.
-It is named an Integrated

-Development Environment (IDE) because it provides a single integrated "environment" to develop code for embedded microcontrollers.

-- MPLAB[®] XC Compilers MPLAB[®] XC8 C Compiler is available as a free, unrestricted-use download.
-Microchips MPLAB[®] XC8 C Compiler is a comprehensive solution for the project's software development on Windows[®], macOS[®] or Linux[®].
-MPLAB[®] XC8 supports all 8-bit PIC[®] and AVR[®] microcontrollers (MCUs). - MPLAB® Code Configurator MPLAB Code Configurator (MCC) is a free software plug-in that provides a graphical interface to configure peripherals and functions specific to your application. - Microchip Sample Store Microchip sample store where one can order samples of devices. - MPLAB Data Visualizer MPLAB Data Visualizer is a program used for processing and visualizing data.
-The Data Visualizer can receive data from various sources, such as serial ports and the on-board debugger's Data Gateway Interface, as found on Curiosity Nano and Xplained Pro boards. - MPLAB Discover MPLAB Discover is a tool to help you find Microchip example projects and collateral for Microchip devices. - PIC18F47Q10 Curiosity Nano website Kit information, latest user guide, and design documentation. - PIC18F47Q10 Curiosity Nano on Microchip Direct Purchase this kit on Microchip Direct.
+- MPLAB® X IDE MPLAB X IDE is a software program that runs on a PC (Windows®, Mac OS®, Linux®) to develop applications for Microchip microcontrollers and digital signal controllers.
+It is named an Integrated Development Environment (IDE) because it provides a single integrated "environment" to develop code for embedded microcontrollers. - MPLAB® XC Compilers MPLAB® XC8 C Compiler is available as a free, unrestricted-use download.
+Microchips MPLAB® XC8 C Compiler is a comprehensive solution for the project's software development on Windows®, macOS® or Linux®.
+MPLAB® XC8 supports all 8-bit PIC® and AVR® microcontrollers (MCUs). - MPLAB® Xpress Cloud-Based IDE MPLAB Xpress Cloud-Based IDE is an online development environment containing the most popular features of our award-winning MPLAB X IDE.
+This simplified and distilled application is a faithful reproduction of our desktop-based program, which allows users to easily transition between the two environments. - MPLAB® Code Configurator MPLAB Code Configurator (MCC) is a free software plug-in that provides a graphical interface to configure peripherals and functions specific to your application. - Microchip Sample Store Microchip sample store where one can order samples of devices. - MPLAB Data Visualizer MPLAB Data Visualizer is a program used for processing and visualizing data.
+The Data Visualizer can receive data from various sources such as serial ports and the on-board debugger's Data Gateway Interface, as found on Curiosity Nano and Xplained Pro boards. - Microchip PIC® and AVR® Examples Microchip PIC and AVR Device Examples is a collection of examples and labs that use Microchip development boards to showcase the use of PIC and AVR device peripherals. - Microchip PIC® and AVR® Solutions Microchip PIC and AVR Device Solutions contain complete applications for use with Microchip development boards, ready to be adapted and extended. - PIC16F17146 Curiosity Nano website Kit information, latest user guide, and design documentation. - PIC16F17146 Curiosity Nano on Microchip Direct Purchase this kit on Microchip Direct.